Banjo the Woodpile Cat

-Banjo the Woodpile Cat is a 1979 American animated short film directed by Don Bluth.
+Banjo the Woodpile Cat is a 1979 American indie animated short film directed by Don Bluth.
 It follows the story of Banjo, an overly curious and rebellious kitten.
 After getting in trouble, Banjo runs away from his woodpile home in his owners' farm in Payson, Utah by catching a truck to Salt Lake City.

 Produced on a low budget and created in Bluth's garage and set in his childhood home of Payson, the film took four years to make and it was the first production of Don Bluth Productions, later Sullivan Bluth Studios.
 It premiered theatrically on November 16, 1979, and at the USA Film Festival one year later on March 28, 1980.
 It was released on DVD by 20th Century Fox Home Entertainment on May 20, 2014.

 Plot

 In a woodpile on a farm in Payson, Utah, a rambunctious orange kitten named Banjo constantly makes mischief, to his family's dismay.
-After Banjo disobeys his father's warnings of learning to mind Banjo's little sisters and, after one of Banjo's stunts nearly gets his little sisters killed, Banjo's father prepares to spank the kitten and orders Banjo to retrieve the switch that will be used against him; Banjo instead runs away.
+After Banjo ignores his father's warnings of learning to mind Banjo's little sisters and, after one of Banjo's stunts nearly gets his little sisters killed, Banjo's father prepares to spank the kitten and orders Banjo to retrieve the switch that will be used against him; Banjo instead runs away.
 He hitches a ride on a feed truck to Salt Lake City.

 In the big city, Banjo finds excitement at first, but soon he causes a massive traffic accident.
 He eventually retreats to the alleys, homesick and hungry during a thunderstorm.
 Another cat named Crazy Legs discovers Banjo and offers to help him find his way back home.
 During their search one snowy night, Crazy Legs and Banjo come to a nightclub and enlist the help of more cats, including a singing cat trio (sisters Cleo, Melina and Zazu) who are close with Crazy Legs.
 Later that night, while searching for the truck that could take him back to the farm, Banjo and Crazy Legs are chased by a pack of dogs.
 The pair barely escape and end up at the singing cats' home for the night.

 The next morning, Banjo wakes up and hears the driver of the truck out in the street.
 The cats rejoice and say many goodbyes before Banjo gets on the truck and eventually reunites with his family, who are happy to see him home and more mature.